aiblocks/docs/guides/get-started/transactions.md

     </code-example>

 4. Add the payment operation to the account.
-Note that you need to specify the type of asset you are sending—Stellar’s “native” currency is the lumen, but you can send any type of asset or currency you like, from dollars to bitcoin to any sort of asset you trust the issuer to redeem [(more details below)](#transacting-in-other-currencies).
-For now, though, we’ll stick to lumens, which are called “native” assets in the SDK:
+Note that you need to specify the type of asset you are sending—AiBlocks’s “native” currency is the delo, but you can send any type of asset or currency you like, from dollars to bitcoin to any sort of asset you trust the issuer to redeem [(more details below)](#transacting-in-other-currencies).
+For now, though, we’ll stick to delos, which are called “native” assets in the SDK:

     <code-example name="Add an Operation">

     ```js
-    .addOperation(StellarSdk.Operation.payment({
+    .addOperation(AiBlocksSdk.Operation.payment({
       destination: destinationId,
-      asset: StellarSdk.Asset.native(),
+      asset: AiBlocksSdk.Asset.native(),
       amount: "10"
     }))
     ```